-- After a strong sophomore campaign the quick and powerful outfielder looks to 2015 as a strong candidate to take over in centerfield for Alix Johnson.
+- After a strong junior campaign the quick and powerful outfielder looks to be a big senior leader in center field for the 2016 season.

 - Went 2-for-3 with a run scored against Illinois State on Feb.
 13th.

 - Went 2-for-4 with two runs scored against New Mexico State on Feb.
 22nd.
 Her leadoff double in the bottom of the seventh started the rally that won the game.

 - Had a walk-off grand slam against Toledo on Feb.
 28 -- her first home run of the season.